-The Continuum of Care Homeless Action Partnership will be responsible for
+The Continuum of Care will be responsible for

-- 1. utilizing the Smart Path to Housing and Health, Coordinated Entry System (CES) to identify youth, including those who were previously on a child welfare caseload, who may be eligible for FUP - 2. using Smart Path CES, provide assessments and referrals.
+- 1. utilizing the Smart Path to Housing and Health, Coordinated Entry System (CES) to identify youth, including those who were previously on a child welfare caseload, who may be eligible for FUP - 2. using Smart Path CES, to provide assessments and prioritization.